 Our faculty take pride in working closely with our PhD students, developing and refining the skills necessary for conducting and publishing academic research and achieving strong placements in their field.
 In fact, PhD Economic students are encouraged to co-author research papers with faculty members, other students and alumni.
 As a result, our PhD students frequently produce quality academic publications before graduating from the program.

 The faculty in the School of Economics have a strong commitment to academic research.
-Aside from the program specializations in Industrial Organization, International Trade, Macroeconomics and Applied Microeconometrics, their research focuses on the areas of public finance, energy economics, financial economics, health economics, game theory, behavioral economics and econometrics.
+Aside from the program specializations in Industrial Organization and Applied Microeconomics, Macroeconomics, and International Trade, their research focuses on the areas of public finance, energy economics, financial economics, health economics, game theory, behavioral economics and econometrics.
 The School of Economics has 25 tenured/tenure-track faculty members.

 Faculty members publish in top academic journals such as: